Camille, driving solo

-Although married to a Parisian shop manager, Camille always competed under her maiden name.
-Her riding mechanic was no less than the Prince du Sagan.
-After her four-wheeled career came to its abrupt end, she turned to racing motor boats, and may also have made some speed-record attempts.
+After her four-wheeled career came to its abrupt end, she turned to racing motor boats, mostly around France.
 Her battling performance in the 1904 Toulon-Algiers boat race, which was abandoned due to atrocious conditions, lived up to her nickname in her native France: l'Amazone.

 It is sometimes claimed that Camille made a return to terrestrial motorsport in 1905, taking on Dorothy Levitt in a match race, as part of the Brighton Speed Trials.
 In the available documentation, there is no mention of Camille taking part, although Dorothy and several other women appear on the entry lists.
 Any race that they had must have been organised privately.
 Camille was racing one of her boats at the time, and reporting of the two female protagonists at two separate events may have become confused.

 After her enforced retirement from high-speed activities, she trained horses, gave piano recitals and founded the French equivalent of the RSPCA, as well as a charity that provided healthcare to disadvantaged women and children, both in France and North Africa.
 She retained an affinity with the region, and travelled there extensively, sometimes writing about her experiences.
 Her concern for other women did not just extend to poorer women needing medical assistance; she was a member of, and contributor to, the early French feminist movement, campaigning for the vote and equal rights.